ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/heatmap_inverted.md

 ---
+noindex: true
-Title: "Inverted Heatmap - ScottPlot 4.1 Cookbook"
+title: "Inverted Heatmap - ScottPlot 4.1 Cookbook"
 Description: "An inverted heatmap can be created by reversing the colors in the colormap."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71